 Moving to Aged Care

-Moving can be an overwhelming experience for any one at any age or life stage …. but when making a significant life change such as downsizing and moving to an aged care residence, it can be physically and emotionally challenging for the person moving as well as for family and loved ones, especially if farewelling the family home after many years
+Moving can be an overwhelming experience for any one at any age or life stage, but when making a significant life change such as downsizing and moving to an aged care residence, it can be physically and emotionally challenging for the person moving as well as for family and loved ones, especially if saying goodbye to the family home after many decades.

-For most of us change is not easy, nor is it easy to farewell your home, the lifetime of possessions within and the memories involved, but as we get older our needs change, life happens and the home may now be too large and take too much effort to look after, so reality steps in.
+Change is seldom easy, nor is it easy to farewell a loved home, the lifetime of possessions within, the way we have lived and the memories involved, but as we get older our needs change, “life happens” and the home may now be too large and take too much effort to look after, so sadly reality steps in.
 This can be a challenging move and family dynamics can get stretched and strained.
 Do not under-estimate how physically and mentally challenging it can be.
-Add to this the fact that we currently live in an “age of abundance of stuff”, where most of us can buy what we want when we need it, thus we have lots of stuff which can make downsizing extra challenging.
+Add to this the fact that we currently live in an “age of abundance of stuff”, where most of us can buy what we want when we need it, thus many of our homes are full to the brim with stuff which can make the thought of downsizing overwhelming.

 As well as deciding on a new home that provides the level of support now needed, lots of decisions and choices will be required to plan the move and deal with the lifetime of possessions accumulated within the home –